vchavkov/fork-oneuptime/InfrastructureAgent/README.md

-# CBSUptime Infrastructure Agent
+# CBS Uptime Infrastructure Agent

-The CBSUptime Infrastructure Agent is a lightweight, open-source agent that collects system metrics and sends them to the CBSUptime platform.
+The CBS Uptime Infrastructure Agent is a lightweight, open-source agent that collects system metrics and sends them to the CBS Uptime platform.
 It is designed to be easy to install and use, and to be extensible.

 ### Installation